forax/dop-examples/text-to-image-as-a-service/README.md

 ```

 In the future, we want to be able to de-structure an interface like `ImageRequest`
-to be able to write a code like this.
+to be able to write a code like this

 ```java
 private ImageResponse createImage(ImageRequest imageRequest) {
   ImageRequest(var user, var text) = imageRequest;
   ...
 ```

+to avoid to use abstract methods to access to the common values.

 Conclusion: __record is data and pattern matching is computation__